-As can be seen from the diagram above, a large amount of our expenditure is upon residential and nursing placements.
-We want to work to reduce this figure and alter the balance to increase the percentage of the budget spent on preventative support.
+A large amount of our expenditure is upon residential and nursing placements.
+We continue to work to reduce this figure and alter the balance to increase the percentage of the budget spent on preventative support.
 Not only is this more cost-effective, but the outcomes for individuals are far more in-line with people's desire to remain living in their own home for longer.